the episode

 Kimberly Faith: So humility is never weakness.
 It is spirit guided strength, God centered confidence, and the pathway to true eternal greatness.

 John McLarty: I like it, the pathway to true greatness, which is I mean, it’s such a juxtaposition, a paradox.
-You’d think the pathway to true greatness is humble, being humble.
-Yeah?
-That’s exactly what Jesus showed
+You would not think the pathway to true greatness is being humble.
+Yeah.
+That’s exactly what Jesus showed us.

 John McLarty: Truth.

-Jabob Paul: You’ve been listening to the truth and love podcast with your hosts, Kimberly Faith and John Mack.
+Jacob Paul: You’ve been listening to the Truth in Love podcast with your hosts, Kimberly Faith and John Mac.
 To discover more answers to the big questions in life, visit us at gofaithstrong.com.